ujjwal-git/web-development/README.md

 Hi Developers

 New developer here!
-This is another practice project.
+This is another just practice project.

 Thanks!!!